udacity/create-your-own-adventure/english/advice_from_mother/advice_from_mother.md

 But at that time, I was at the age that I thought "If it doesn't taste good, it just can't be good for me".

 "[She answers.](../bear-story/bear-story.md)"

+My mother always told me to respect my elders and to be kind to strangers.